-- vi.
-Develop memorial plans.
-The school should not create on-campus physical memorials (e.g., photos, flowers), funeral services, or fly the flag at half-mast because it may sensationalize the death and encourage suicide contagion.
-School should not be canceled for the funeral.
-Any school-based memorials (e.g., small gatherings) will include a focus on how to prevent future suicides and prevention resources available. - B. External Communication.
-The Superintendent or superintendent's designee will be the sole media spokesperson.
+The Superintendent or designee (which may be the school principal) will be the sole media spokesperson.
 Staff will refer all inquiries from the media directly to the spokesperson.
-The spokesperson will: - Keep the district suicide prevention coordinator and Superintendent informed of school actions relating to the death. - viii.
+The spokesperson will:

+- a.
+Keep the district suicide prevention coordinator and superintendent informed of school actions relating to the death. - b.
 Prepare a statement for the media including the facts of the death, postvention plans, and available resources.
-The statement will not include confidential information, speculation about victim motivation, means of suicide, or personal family information. - ix.
+The statement will not include confidential information, speculation about victim motivation, means of suicide, or personal family information. - c.
 Answer all media inquiries.
 If a suicide is to be reported by news media, the spokesperson should encourage reporters not to make it a front-page story, not to use pictures of the suicide victim, not to use the word suicide in the caption of the story, not to describe the method of suicide, and not to use the phrase "suicide epidemic" as this may elevate the risk of suicide contagion.
 They should also be encouraged not to link bullying to suicide and not to speculate about the reason for suicide.
 Media should be asked to offer the community information on suicide risk factors, warning signs, and resources available.